escacan/BGM_carry/Readme.txt

 TITLE : (temp) Music recommendation app

-This app is made for ericsson hackathon 2017
+This app is made for company hackathon 2017

 Works with
 - Google NLP api